bahmutov/cypress-examples/docs/commands/actions.md

 <!-- fiddle-end -->

-📺 Recommended: watch the video [Testing React Input With Type Range By Dispatching Events](https://youtu.be/G2GXHg4Ck00).
+📺 Recommended: watch the videos [Testing React Input With Type Range By Dispatching Events](https://youtu.be/G2GXHg4Ck00) and [Trigger React Slider OnChange Event](https://youtu.be/IrWZvaFraTQ).

 ### Trigger a click event on a disabled button